Vampire in Brooklyn: Technical aspects

 The visual effects were produced by Hammerhead, then a new studio.
 Early digital tools were used for morphing sequences, glowing eyes, and vampire transformations.
 Animator Larry Weiss recalled that much of the work focused on “Eddie’s teeth, his morphing into and out of animal forms, and his glowing eyes.”
 Visual effects supervisor Thad Beier noted the challenges of limited computing resources, saying: “We had to buy four-gigabyte drives that cost $1,400 each — that was all the money we had.”

 The wig

 Although Murphy later said he disliked the long-haired wig, cinematographer Mark Irwin explained that “it was really hard to do close-ups on Eddie and not show the hairline,” noting that the shiny synthetic texture often reflected studio lights and complicated the lighting setup.

-Makeup artist Toy Van Lierop, who created the look, defended it as a deliberate choice, while crew members joked that Murphy resembled “Nick Ashford” or wore a “Rick James wig,” which undercut the film’s intended seriousness.
+Makeup artist Toy Van Lierop, who created the look, defended it as a deliberate choice, while crew members joked that Murphy resembled “Nick Ashford” or wore a “Rick James wig.